RhinoVOD/RhinoBOT/README.md

 Download and unzip the project to a desired location.

 Create a config.json file in the main folder.
-Include your Bot's token, the desired commands prefix, and your guild's Admin role.
+Include your Bot's token, the desired commands prefix, your guild's Admin role, your guild's default channel ID, and your user ID.
 Variable names must be the same as shown below.

 ```
 {
 "token": "diunIDUNAIUDSnon2ibwdaskdjbaUISDBA",
-"prefix": "!"
+"prefix": "!",
-"adminRole": "mod"
+"adminRole": "mod",
+"defaultChannel": "124785412358945124",
+"ownerID": "124564687564631546"
 }
 ```